My career has been focused on caring for women, helping them to find their voice, and at times being their voice.

 If after that first consultation you decide that you would like to continue, each subsequent session will cost £45 and all sessions last for 50 minutes.

-Many clients have a preference for “Face to Face” counselling sessions but if you prefer we can explore the option of working together via a video link or telephone counselling sessions.
+Many clients have a preference for “Face to Face” counselling sessions but if you prefer I can offer the option of working together via a video link or telephone.
+Whichever makes you feel more comfortable.